Patent Steps Menu

 Patent Step 4: Filing the Application

-Carson Patents recommends all inventors seek the help of a licensed patent practitioner (patent agent or patent attorney) for all of the steps in how to get a patent.
-Read more about patent filing.
+Carson Patents recommends all inventors seek the help of a licensed patent practitioner (patent agent or patent attorney) for all of the steps to patent.

 Patent Step 5: Responding to the Examiner

-The patent prosecution step is the conducting of communications with the USPTO or WIPO patent offices to advance the application to an allowance if possible.
-In other words, it is the conducting of communications regarding patent examination or proceeding.
+The patent prosecution step is the conducting of communications with the USPTO or WIPO patent offices to put the application in a conduction for allowance and issue if possible.
+In other words, patent prosecution is communicating with the patent office and patent examiner seeking to get a patent for the invention.
 Patent application prosecution is either representing a patent application through examination, appealing an examination decision, or conducting opposition, reissue, or reexamination proceedings.

 The goal of patent prosecution is to get a patent application allowed and issued.
-In other words, converting a patent application from pending to granted.
+In other words, converting a patent application for an invention from patent pending to granted (allowed and issued).

 Estimated Cost: 8000 plus filing fees